How to Protect Your Fence in Winter

 Now, this is an important step in protecting your fence, no matter what kind you have.
 Fencing isn’t really designed to hold a lot of weight.
 But natural elements are heavier than you might expect.
 When you allow leaves and branches or other lawn clippings to pile up around your posts—and then you get snow and/or ice on top of that, it’s a recipe for disaster.
 It can add a lot of wear and tear, even to new fencing.
 Therefore, you’ll want to trim back shrubs and trees close to the fence to minimize damage from falling limbs.
 Hopefully, you’ve cleared away most of the fallen leaves by now, but it’s never too late!
 When (or if) it snows, be sure to add “fence posts” to your snow removal checklist.
 You don’t have to go crazy with a snow blower.
 Simply using a broom to sweep off sections and prevent it from piling up should be enough.
 What really ages a fence is ice.
 In particular, ice dams created from run-off freezing and then re-freezing should be a priority for removal.

-While we don’t really know what this winter will bring yet, it never hurts to be prepared!
-You can protect your fence all season long by following these tips and keeping the professionals on standby.
+While we don’t really know what this winter will bring yet, it never hurts to be prepared and protect your fence in winter!
+Actually, you can protect your fence all season long by following these tips and keeping the professionals on standby.
 No matter what kind of fence you have—wood, vinyl, aluminum, etc.—try to stay ahead of the weather and keep it looking great for many seasons ahead.